lcgreenwald/autohotspot-tools/README.md

 4 - Enable hotspot that has been disabled using #3

-5 - Change the IP of hotspot & pi DHCP server (Experimental)
+5 - Change the IP of hotspot & pi DHCP server (Experimental). wb0sio - Modified to update the entire IP address instead of just the first half.

 6 - Manage SSID's.
 Add/Remove SSID's from the system.
 Helpful when in hotspot mode and no previously known SSID’s are in range.